Photograph: A scene of devastation in Mullivaikkal pictured days after the Sri Lankan military had overrun the area.

 “Later that day, Tamil MPs who were in contact with Nadesan and Puleedevan also reported to Basil Rajapaksa, that the LTTE had laid down arms and ceased fighting.
 Basil Rajapaksa responded that the army was already making announcements and dropping leaflets that people should hold up white flags and walk towards the military”

 Parliamentarians held a debate on Sri Lanka inside the British House of Commons on this day.
 During the debate, then Minister of State at the Foreign and Commonwealth Office Bill Rammell said,

 “As the Foreign Secretary made clear in New York on Monday, we strongly believe that the civilian situation in Sri Lanka merits the attention of the United Nations at all levels, including formal discussions by the Security Council.”

-The current Labour Party leader Jeremy Corbyn stated,
+The former Labour Party leader Jeremy Corbyn stated,